 - The resistance of pathogenic Yersinia to antibiotics and the evaluation of new treatments;

-- Public health (French Reference Centre and WHO Collaborating Centre for Yersinia).
+- Public health (French Reference Center and WHO Collaborating Center for Yersinia).

-National Reference Laboratory and WHO Collaborating Centre for Yersinia (L. Martin, F. Guinet and E. Carniel)
+National Reference Laboratory and WHO Collaborating Center for Yersinia (L. Martin, A. Leclercq, F. Guinet and E. Carniel)

-See the Yersinia National Reference Centre web site:
+See the Yersinia National Reference Center web site: http://www.pasteur.fr/sante/clre/cadrecnr/yersinia-index.html

 |Office staff||Researchers||Scientific trainees||Other personnel|